defenseunicorns/uds-runtime/CONTRIBUTING.md

 1. build the api server
 1. setup the slim cluster (core-slim-dev + metrics server)
 1. run the e2e script, which starts the api server (serves ui) to test against.

+#### Ephemeral EC2 for Usability Tests

+There is an ephemeral ec2 instance deploying the nightly release of UDS Runtime along with `UDS Core`.
+For more details, please see the test IAC [README.md](./.github/test-infra/README.md).